cortex-js/compute-engine/src/docs/README.md

 layout: single
 date: Last Modified
 sidebar:
-  - nav: "universal"
+  - nav: 'universal'
 ---

 # Standard Library

 The **standard library** defines the **vocabulary** used by a MathJSON expression.

-This dictionary is independent of the syntax used to parse/serialize from another language but it defines the meaning of the symbols used in a MathJSON expression.
+This library defines the meaning of the identifiers used in a MathJSON expression.
+It is independent of the syntax used to parse/serialize from another language such as LaTeX.

 A library contains definitions for symbols and functions, for example: